 - The best way to create a strong personal brand is to set out to create something bigger than yourself.

-Jordan’s website is The Art of Charm and he was at TTT to talk about relationship building.
+Jordan was at TTT to talk about relationship building.

 The first thing he reminded us was if people don’t buy into YOU, you will never get their business.
 He pointed out that we need to be networking in an organic and ongoing fashion (as networking only when you need new business is too late).
 The best way to network?
 Simply be generous.
 Generosity is the backbone of all great relationships.